Detecting Hearing Loss with

 Sound Scouts For Children:

-Sound Scouts has been designed to test children’s hearing from 4+ years and is free for all Australian school children aged 4-17 years.
+Sound Scouts has been designed to test children’s hearing from 4+ years.
 Two Sound Scouts fail results for the same child (aged 4-17 years) is accepted as a referral by Hearing Australia when an indication of sensorineural hearing loss is received.
 Any responsible adult, ideally with good hearing, can set up and supervise testing.
 Read more about how to set up and play Sound Scouts for children here.

 Sound Scouts For Adults: